-- The coronavirus ("COVID-19") pandemic is continuing across the various geographies globally, causing disruption to business and economic activities.
+The coronavirus ("COVID-19") has spread across various geographies globally, causing disruption to business and economic activities.

 COVID-19 has brought about uncertainties in the global economic environment.

-Banque du Caire is closely monitoring the situation through the business continuity planning and other risk management practices to manage the business disruption caused by COVID-19 outbreak on its operations and financial performance.
+Banque du Caire is closely monitoring the situation and has activated its business continuity planning and other risk management practices to manage the potential business disruption COVID-19 outbreak may have on its operations and financial performance.

-- Based on the uncertainties caused by COVID-19 and following the actions taken by the state regarding the coexistence procedures, Banque du Caire is closely following up the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically done for the whole portfolio with its different economic sectors - Accordingly, Banque du Caire is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the COVID-19 impact on the loan portfolio.
-Further precautionary actions might be taken progressively in the light of the pandemic is not over yet - On September 15, 2020, the Central Bank of Egypt issued the Law No. 194 of 2020, which repealed Law No. 88 of 2003 of the "Central Bank, Banking Sector and Monetary System
+Based on the uncertainties caused by COVID-19 and the following actions taken by the state regarding the co- existence procedures, Banque du Caire is closely monitoring the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically for the exposures of the mostly affected sectors.

+Accordingly, Banque du Caire is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the COVID-19 impact on the loan portfolio.
+Further precautionary actions might be taken progressively in the light of the pandemic is not over yet.

+On September 15, 2020, the Central Bank of Egypt issued the Law No. 194 of 2020, which repealed Law No. 88 of 2003 of the "Central Bank, Banking Sector and Monetary System